Front's iOS app

 - 🌴 Vacation responders: Create and adjust your vacation responder settings on the mobile app.
 You'll need to add an individual inbox in Front in order to use this feature.
 This setting can be also adjusted on Front's desktop app and web browser version.

 - 3️⃣ Badge counter: You can turn on or off the app icon badge counter.
-You can also choose if you want your inbox counter to reflect My Inbox, or a team workspace.
+You can also choose if you want your inbox counter to reflect My Inbox, or all items in the team section of your sidebar.

 - ↔ Swipe actions: Assign one of the following actions to your left and right swipes on conversations- None, Archive, Trash, Mute, Read, Snooze, Star.